 Click here to read the full story.

-Curious as to what skills you need softskillsto score your first job?
+to score your first job?
 Here’s a hint: It’s not PowerPoint, Excel or Photoshop.
 A new survey from the Society for Human Resource Management (SHRM) found that employers care more about “soft skills”—such as integrity, reliability and teamwork—than they do technical abilities like reading comprehension and mathematics.